yifso/nteract/docs/notes/components-group.md

 }
 ```

-Then passing that `Prompt` component as a named child to the `CodeCell` component exported by nteract.
+Pass the `Prompt` component as a named child to the nteract exported `CodeCell` component.

 ```js
 import { CodeCell } from "@nteract/stateful-components";